 causes, and treatments of Aneurysm is available below.

 The symptoms of an aneurysm can mimic other conditions, such as myocardial infarction or migraine headache.
 People with an aneurysm often have no symptoms, and when they do, symptoms can run the gamut from mild to severe.
 They also vary between individuals and the specific types of aneurysm, such as aortic aneurysm and brain aneurysm.

-Symptoms of aortic aneurysm include ...more symptoms »
+Symptoms of ...more symptoms »

 Because some types of aneurysms can be life-threatening, prompt diagnosis and treatment of the condition is key to maintaining health and preserving life.
 The fatality rate of ruptured brain aneurysm, or ruptured aortic aneurysm is about 50 percent.

 Ideally, aneurysms should be treated before they rupture and cause serious life-threatening complications, such as ...more treatments »

 A diagnosis of aneurysm may missed because its symptoms may be mistaken for symptoms of such conditions as myocardial infarction or migraine headache.
 For people with a prior diagnosis of migraine headache, it can be easy to assume that a severe headache is simply a migraine.
 This can result in a delay in seeking medical care and a diagnosis of a ...more misdiagnosis »